socialbaking/understanding/THINKER.md

 ## Initial Thought

-I am looking to take a document, any document, could be html, markdown, pdf Get its text content out
+I am looking to take a document, any document, could be html, markdown, pdf

+Get its text content out

 Chunk up that text content

 Then get answers about each chunk

-Then, take those chunks and pass it through again with new questions I have it where it's generating questions along the way about each chunk, which I am about to feed into the model again.
+Then, take those chunks and pass it through again with new questions

+I have it where it's generating questions along the way about each chunk, which I am about to feed into the model again.

-I'm thinking of doing like a tree of this kind of process I don't know if this is really a design question, and more of like, a question about any ideas around it that I should think about, or if anyone has any thoughts around how I should interact with ChatGPT around this.
+I'm thinking of doing like a tree of this kind of process

+I am wanting to know about any ideas around it that I should think about, or if anyone has any thoughts around how I should interact with ChatGPT or language models around this.

 It's like the distance from the document is a more high level summary, but what I am trying to do is find the source of each part of the summary.

 After I can take out specific chunks and see how the very distance summary / answer comes out

 ### Given Steps